opf/openproject/docs/system-admin-guide/github-integration/README.md

 # GitHub integration

 OpenProject offers an integration for GitHub pull requests.
-You create a pull request in GitHub and link to an OpenProject work package.
+You create a pull request in GitHub and link it to an OpenProject work package.

 ![New pull request linking to an OpenProject work package](github-pr-workpackage-reference.png)

 Rather than inserting a link to the work package you can also reference it just by adding "OP#87" to the pull request's description where 87 is the ID of the work package.

-OpenProject will add comments to work package about the pull request when the pull request is
+OpenProject will add comments to work packages about the pull request when the pull request is

 * first referenced (usually when opened)
 * merged